martehvi/codepub-container-workshop/03-load-balancer/README.md

 ### Task 3.4 Update frontend to reach the internal backend containers using nginx
 As you now have learned, frontend applications are facing problems accessing container references.
 This is because the actual webpage is hosted outside of the Docker environment, and therefore does not have any knowledge of the network and the container names that we used to `curl` between containers in the last step.

-**TODO make steps/taks for this**

-**[Rephrase]**
-If you try running your compose setup now what happens?
-As you probably realized since you no longer expose any ports to your host computer you are not able to access any of the applications.
-They are more secured but it is hard to work with applications you are not able to reach.

 So, lets make the reachable without compromising too much on security.
-For this we will add a Proxy Server using nginx.
+For this we will add a Proxy Server using **nginx**.

-**TODO add nginx part with description and tasks**

 (*Theory*:)
 Nginx is a HTTP proxyer, and does exactly that - forwards a request that is sent to the nginx server to whichever server/endpoint wanted.
 In our case where we have closed off all external entrances to the backend, and nginx can be used as our entrance to these backends, without us actually having to know anything about where the backends are hosted.